Sea/Touring Kayak Trip Announcement

 We will probably paddle 3-4 miles, set up camp, have lunch, and then explore more of the lake.

 Sunday: We are flexible here.
 We can return to Cutright as early as 10:00 am.
 We as a group will figure out a plan Saturday night.
-In the past, some people have gone straight back to Cutright and the rest go on from there for a bonus paddle.
-I always like going over to the West side now but we will see what the group feels like.
+In the past, some people go straight to Cutright and the rest go on from there for a bonus paddle.